manvendra-nema/Bigram-Language-Model-/README.md

-# Bigram Language Model Project
+# 📚 Bigram Language Model Project

-## Overview
+## 🔍 Overview

-This project involves creating a Bigram Language Model from scratch using standard Python methods and the NumPy library.
-The primary objectives are:
+Dive into the world of language models with this project, where we build a Bigram Language Model from scratch using Python and NumPy.
+Our goals include:

-- Learning the bigram model from a dataset.
+- Developing a bigram model from a dataset.
-- Implementing and comparing two smoothing algorithms: Laplace and Kneser-Ney.
+- Implementing and contrasting Laplace and Kneser-Ney smoothing techniques.
-- Modifying the bigram probabilities using emotion scores to generate emotion-oriented samples.
+- Enhancing bigram probabilities with emotion scores for emotion-oriented text generation.
-- Evaluating the model using generated samples and extrinsic evaluation methods.
+- Evaluating the model through generated samples and extrinsic methods.

-## Features
+## 🌟 Features

-### 1. Learning the Bigram Model
+### 1. 📖 Learning the Bigram Model

-Develop a `BigramLM` class that learns the bigram model from a given dataset.
-The class should store the learned language model and support other methods required for processing and evaluation.
+Create a `BigramLM` class that learns from a given dataset, storing the language model and supporting essential processing and evaluation methods.

-### 2. Smoothing Algorithms
+### 2. 🔧 Smoothing Algorithms

-Implement the following smoothing algorithms in the `BigramLM` class:
+Implement and compare two smoothing algorithms within the `BigramLM` class:

-- **Laplace Smoothing**: This technique adds a small constant to all counts to ensure no probability is zero.
+- **📈 Laplace Smoothing**: Adds a constant to all counts to ensure no probability is zero.
-- **Kneser-Ney Smoothing**: This is a more advanced smoothing technique that adjusts probabilities based on the diversity of contexts a word appears in.
+- **🔍 Kneser-Ney Smoothing**: Adjusts probabilities based on the diversity of contexts where a word appears.

-Compare the probabilities obtained from both smoothing algorithms and provide an argument for which one is better.
+Evaluate and discuss the efficacy of each smoothing method.

-### 3. Emotion-Oriented Modifications
+### 3. 🎭 Emotion-Oriented Modifications

-Utilize the `emotion_scores()` function from the provided `utils.py` file to get emotion scores for a sample sentence.
-Modify the standard probability of the bigram model using these emotion scores with the following formula:
+Utilize the `emotion_scores()` function from `utils.py` to integrate emotion scores into the bigram model.
+Adjust probabilities using:

-P(w_i | w_{i-1}) = ( count(w_i) / count(w_{i-1}) ) + β
+\[ P(w_i | w_{i-1}) = \left( \frac{\text{count}(w_i)}{\text{count}(w_{i-1})} \right) + \beta \]

 where \(\beta\) is the emotion component.
-This modification can be applied at various levels: unigram, bigram, or sample level.
-Use this modified model to generate samples oriented towards specific emotions.
+Apply this at various levels (unigram, bigram, or sample) to generate emotion-specific text samples.

-### 4. Extrinsic Evaluation
+### 4. 🧪 Extrinsic Evaluation

-#### a.
-Generate Emotion-Oriented Samples
+#### a. ✍️ Generate Emotion-Oriented Samples

-Generate 50 samples for each of the 6 emotions, using the file name format `gen_<emotion>.txt`.
-These samples will be used for extrinsic evaluation of the language model.
+Create 50 samples for each of the six emotions, saving them with the format `gen_<emotion>.txt`.
+Use these samples to assess the language model externally.

-#### b.
-Train and Evaluate an SVC Model
+#### b. 🧠 Train and Evaluate an SVC Model

-Use the original corpus as the training data and the generated samples as the testing data.
-Train a Support Vector Classifier (SVC) from the Scikit-Learn library and use the TF-IDF vectorizer for text samples.
-Conduct a Grid Search to find the best parameters and evaluate the performance of the emotion-based modifications.
+Leverage the original corpus for training and the emotion-based samples for testing.
+Train a Support Vector Classifier (SVC) using Scikit-Learn and a TF-IDF vectorizer.
+Perform a Grid Search to optimize parameters and evaluate the emotion-enhanced modifications.

+## 🎯 Conclusion

+This project aims to provide a deep understanding of bigram language models, smoothing techniques, and the impact of emotion scores on text generation.
+By exploring these elements, we create a robust model capable of generating emotion-specific samples and evaluating its performance comprehensively.

+---

+Happy coding! 🚀🔍